Charpollo/LEOS-RO/flight-rules/Red Orbit Integration Guide.md

 ## CRITICAL: This is Your Complete Implementation Blueprint

-This document is for the **NEW Red Orbit codebase** at https://github.com/Charpollo/LEOS-RS.
+This document is for the **NEW Red Orbit codebase** at https://github.com/Charpollo/LEOS-RO.
 You have cloned First Orbit (LEOS-FO) and will build Red Orbit ON TOP of it, keeping all First Orbit functionality.

 ## Current Situation

-- You have cloned First Orbit and created https://github.com/Charpollo/LEOS-RS
+- You have cloned First Orbit and created https://github.com/Charpollo/LEOS-RO
 - This codebase is currently a direct copy of First Orbit (LEOS-FO)
-- The LEOS-RS repository is empty and this will be your first commit
+- The LEOS-RO repository is empty and this will be your first commit
 - You MUST update git remotes to point to LEOS-RS (not First Orbit)
 - You will KEEP all First Orbit educational features
 - You will ADD Red Orbit disaster simulation features on top